nucleosynthesis/LHCDataStatisticsICISE2024/docs/day1.md

 ```python
 selected_events['scaleUp'] = selected_events.corrptUp/selected_events.corrpt
 ```

+Remember to do this *before* you create the trijet combinations!

 Now, we can scale the jets in our selected trijets by this scale-factor.
 We can use the `multiply` method to scale each component of the jet four-vectors by their `scaleUp` and use these new four-vectors to calculate the observable.

 ```python